Guide to Welding Safety

 Leather gloves should not be used to pick up hot items, since this causes the leather to become stiff and crack.

-(1) Where there is exposure to sharp or heavy falling objects or a hazard of bumping in confined spaces, hard hats or head protectors must be used.
+Protective equipment is at the heart of any welding safety plan.
+Where there is exposure to sharp or heavy falling objects or a hazard of bumping in confined spaces, hard hats or head protectors must be used.

-(2) For welding and cutting overhead or in confined spaces, steel-toed boots and ear protection must also be used.
+For welding and cutting overhead or in confined spaces, steel-toed boots and ear protection must also be used.

 The screens should be arranged so that no serious restriction of ventilation exists.
 The screens should be mounted so that they are about 2.0 ft above the floor unless the work is performed at such a low level that the screen must be extended closer to the floor to protect adjacent workers.